Pontiac GTO: 1966

 Engine and carburetor choices remained the same as the previous year, except the Tri-Power option was discontinued mid-model year.
 A new engine was offered that saw few takers: the XS option consisted of a factory Ram Air set up with a new 744 high lift cam.
 Approximately 35 factory-installed Ram Air packages are believed to have been built, though 300 dealership-installed Ram Air packages are estimated to have been ordered.

 Sales increased to 96,946, the highest production figure for all GTO years.
 Although Pontiac had strenuously promoted the GTO in advertising as the "GTO Tiger," it had become known in the youth market as the "goat."

 1967

 The GTO underwent a few styling changes in 1967.
 The louver-covered taillights were replaced with eight tail lights, four on each side.
 Rally II wheels with colored lug nuts were also available in 1967.
-The GTO emblems located on the rear part of the fenders were moved to the chrome rocker panels.
+The GTO emblems on the fenders' rear part were moved to the chrome rocker panels.
 The grille was changed from a purely split grille to one that shared some chrome.

 The 1967 GTO was available in three body styles: